with Sonia Azad and Chelsey Charbeneau

-Ocean View Room – in the main building, on the top floor.
-King bed large bath & private terrace.
-An additional twin bed can be added.
-AVAILABLE
+Ocean View Room – in the main building, top floor.
+Queen bed, large bath & private terrace.
+RESERVED

 Forrest View Room – Main Building mid level, private terrace and great views.
-Queen bed plus twin can be added. – AVAILABLE
+Queen bed plus twin can be added – RESERVED

-Sunset Room – in the new Finch wing, a lovely room with terrace and a King or 2 twin bedss – AVAILABLE
+Sunset Room – in the new Finch wing, a lovely room with terrace and a King or 2 twin beds – RESERVED

-Sunrise Room -in the new Finch wing, a lovely room with terrace and a King or 2 twin beds – one female roommate space available in this room
+Sunrise Room – in the new Finch wing, a lovely room with terrace and 2 twin beds – RESERVED

-Tortoise Pond (upstairs) – Main building room with 2 beds, great for friends – one female roommate space available in this room
+Tortoise Pond (upstairs) – Main building room with 2 beds – RESERVED

-Tortoise Pond (downstairs) – Downstairs room with Queen bed or 2 twin beds – one male roommate space available in this room
+Tortoise Pond (downstairs) – Downstairs room with 2 beds –RESERVED

 - Accommodation on Santa Cruz Island, Galapagos